Monday 30th January, 2023

 2. Massage after competition (recover faster, back to training sooner)

-3. Regular massages (improve muscle health, remove impediments to performance)
+3. Regular massages (improve muscle health and remove impediments to performance)

-We will also look at the various massage and self massage options, discussing the pros and cons of each.
+We look at each of these, plus will also look at the various massage and self massage options, discussing the pros and cons of each.

 1. Conventional massages from therapists